Official Committee on Skill Needs

 5. The members of the Committee

-There are 16 members of the Committee.
-The Committee Chair is the director of Skills Norway.
-As Committee Chair, the director of Skills Norway is independent of the Ministry of Education and Research.
+There are 18 members of the Committee.
+The Committee Chair is the director of the Directorate of Higher Education and Skills.
+As Committee Chair, the director of the Directorate of Higher Education and Skills is independent of the Ministry of Education and Research.

-- The director of Skills Norway (Committee Chair)
+- The director of the Directorate of Higher Education and Skills (Committee Chair)

 - The main social partners, 8 in total.
 Four from the employer side (NHO, Spekter, Virke, KS), and four from the employee side (LO, Unio, Akademikerne, YS).